-As the Instruction and Outreach Librarian for the College of Western Idaho, I'm working with students, faculty, and other librarians to help promote critical information literacy and library use, both physical and online.
+As the Instruction Coordinator and Faculty Outreach Librarian for the College of Western Idaho, I'm working with students, other librarians, and faculty to promote critical information literacy and library use.

 Outside of that, I've hosted a college radio show on KUCR & WRUR, been in at least one band, and learned how to put into praxis many of the insights from my cultural studies & other reflective pursuits through participation in various do-it-ourselves communities.
 If you're looking for communities related to librarianship, you might start by checking out #critlib and Hack Library School, each of which I often look to for insights.